paul-hammant/tbd/content/5-min-overview/index.md

 If an executive manager visited the development team and commanded "Competitor X has launched feature Y, go live now with what we have", the worst response would be "give us one hour".
-The development team might have been very busy with tricky or even time consuming tasks (therefore partially complete), but in an hour, they are able to go live with something just stabilized from the trunk.
+The development team might have been very busy with tricky or even time-consuming tasks (therefore partially complete), but in an hour, they are able to go live with something just stabilized from the trunk.
 Perhaps they can do it in less than, an hour.
 The rule though, is never break the build, and always be ready for that CIO-commanded disruption to plans.